-Gundam Café.
-While there are loads of other maid café’s in the area, there are other themed restaurants in Akihabara.
-For the certified Gundam otaku, what better way to relish the experience than to sink your teeth into the food and embrace the ambiance of Gundam Café.
-Price range is from ¥490 to ¥1140 per meal, which are named after Gundam characters or series, such as “Mass Produced Zaku Salad” or seasonal fruits and vegetables served in ceramic Zaku heads, A Baoa Qu Parfait, and Sleggar Burger.
-The café also serves cocktails.
-You can even snag a free themed coaster for every cocktail ordered.
+While Akihabara is known for maid cafes, there are other themed restaurants and cafes in Akihabara.
+For the certified Gundam otaku, what better way to relish the experience than to sink your teeth into the food and embrace the ambiance of Gundam Cafe.
+The price is around ¥1,000 per meal, which are named after Gundam characters, such as Char’s Zaku Curry and Waldfeld’s Kitsune Udon, a recreation of the udon noodle soup he eats in the series.
+Meanwhile, cheese lovers will relish in the Gundam Stew, a gratin-style cream stew which is absolutely swimming in creamy cheese.
+Akihabara’s Gundam Cafe also serves cocktails and you can even snag a free themed coaster for each cocktail you order!

 Aleli is a wanderlust whose main itinerary is to culture soak in the places that she sets foot on, sinking her teeth in the gustatory offerings that the place has to offer and knowing the story behind it.
 Food for her is a marriage of the sights, sounds, smells, and tastes of the rich history of every city she explores and uses the pen as her tool to share to the world each unique experience she unravels.